 In 2020 Rob returns to Switzerland at the Arosa Klassik Festival and premiers concerti by Paul Carr and Michael Lawson.
 This season he gives performances at Cayman Art’s Festival, concerto performances with English Pro Musica, Southgate, Maidstone, and Ealing Symphony Orchestras.
 Rob was winner of Silk Street Sinfonia’s Young Artists Concerto Competition, the 2019 Hans Schaeuble Award in Switzerland, as well as winner of the 'Sussex Prize for Woodwind' in the Royal Overseas League Annual Music Competition Final.
 In 2021, Rob will make his Wigmore Hall debut.

-Rob currently studies Classical Saxophone on a full scholarship at the Royal Academy of Music with Huw Wiggin and privately in Zürich with Lars Mlekusch.
-He previously studied as Sax.co.uk scholarship holder at the Junior Guildhall School of Music, during which he was Principal Saxophone with the National Youth Wind Orchestra of Great Britain.
+Rob previously studied Classical Saxophone on a full scholarship at the Royal Academy of Music with Huw Wiggin.
+Before this, he studied as Sax.co.uk scholarship holder at the Junior Guildhall School of Music, during which he was Principal Saxophone with the National Youth Wind Orchestra of Great Britain.
+He is currently pursuing his Masters degree at the Zürich University of the Arts (ZHdK) in the renowned class of professor Lars Mlekusch.

 Rob is a Vandoren UK artist and is grateful for the support of YCAT through their aftercare scheme for BBC Young Musician finalists.